Polymer/old-docs-site/0.5/articles/webview.md

       }
     }

-Lastly, load index.html from the filesystem.
+Lastly, load the main page from the filesystem.
 In **MainActivity.java**:

 <pre>
 public class MyActivity extends Activity {